Ozark season 4: What to remember before watching

 Wendy, seeing that Ben will literally be the death of their family, makes the emotionally wrenching decision to have him killed.
 She drives him to a restaurant under the guise of reconciliation, but then makes an escape moments before a cartel hitman arrives and disappears Ben.

-How this impacts both Ruth and Jonah will be a key part of season 4.
+How this turn of events impacts both Ruth and Jonah will be a key part of season 4.

 And there's a cartel war?

 The high point of the cartel war comes in episode 6.
-The Byrdes have an agreement with Kansas City Mob and its head Frank Cosgrove, where in exchange for a cut in the casino's laundering activities, the mob helps move money around for the Byrdes.
+The Byrdes have an agreement with the Kansas City mob and its head, Frank Cosgrove, where in exchange for a cut in the casino's laundering activities, the mob helps move money around for the Byrdes.
 That's literal: They transport shipments of cash to Ruth for the casino.

 Hitmen from the Laguna cartel ambush one such money drop, which takes places outside the city.
-Several of the Kansas City mob were killed, but Ruth managed to escape thanks to the intervention of Ben, Jonah and Jonah's drone, which Jonah had setup to help monitor the Byrde house.
+Several members of the Kansas City mob were killed, but Ruth escaped thanks to the intervention of Ben, Jonah and Jonah's drone, which Jonah had set up to help monitor the Byrde house.
 In short, Ben and Jonah helped save Ruth's life.

 Ruth was nearly killed by the Cosgroves

-Throughout season 3, Ruth has an increasingly antagonistic interactions with Frank Cosgrove Jr., son of the Kansas City Mob's boss.
+Throughout season 3, Ruth has an increasingly antagonistic interactions with Frank Cosgrove Jr., son of the mob boss.
 Remember that the Cosgroves are in business with the Byrdes, as the casino couldn't be constructed without the mob's blessing.
-Cosgrove Jr., thinking himself untouchable, beings loan sharking at the casino, and his men openly flout Ruth's money delivery orders.
+Cosgrove Jr., thinking himself untouchable, begins loan sharking at the casino, and his men openly flout Ruth's money delivery orders.
 In one scene, Cosgrove Jr. starts a kerfuffle and Ruth pacifies him by tossing him off the casino riverboat.

 Retribution comes swiftly where, in a confronting scene, Cosgrove Jr. ambushes Ruth outside of the casino and beats her to near death.
 As a result, Marty cuts the Cosgroves out of the casino.
-In hospital, Ruth demands that they have Cosgrove Jr. killed but Marty, keenly aware of the FBI investigation on him and his casino, says that's not workable.
-This creates a rift in Ruth's relationship with Marty, as she feels undervalued and under-protected.
+In hospital, Ruth demands that they have Cosgrove Jr. killed, but Marty, keenly aware of the FBI investigation of him and his casino, says that's not workable.
+This creates a rift in Ruth's relationship with Marty, as she feels undervalued and underprotected.

 This rift opens wide when Ruth finds out that Wendy had Ben killed.
-Upon that discovery Ruth, furious at Wendy for having both her father Cade (season 2) and her lover Ben killed (season 3), cusses out Wendy and quits working for the Byrdes.
+Upon that discovery Ruth, furious at Wendy for the deaths of both her father, Cade (season 2), and her lover, Ben (season 3), cusses out Wendy and quits working for the Byrdes.

 What's the deal with Darlene?